-Figure A1 shows the root mean square differences (RMS) of 500 hPa height from Reanalysis 2.
-The first point worth mentioning is that SN (diagonally shaded bars in the figure) was always superior to LBN for the all the experiments performed.
+figure) was always superior to LBN for the all experiments performed.
 The RMS of LBN CTL is about 15 m, whereas that of SN is a little more than 10 m.
 The improvements by SN were most apparent in the P2S-9L and INC-3L experiments.
 In these experiments, the errors decreased to levels similar to those of the control experiments.
-Figure A1 also tells us that incremental interpolation is effective in reducing RMS for LBN in the 9L, but not the 3L experiments.
-By contrast, the incremental interpolation showed little improvement for 17L and 9L, in the SN experiments, but it showed a large improvement for the 3L experiment.
+Figure A1 also tells us that incremental interpolation is effective in reducing RMS for LBN in the 9L experiments but not the 3L experiments.
+By contrast, the incremental interpolation showed little improvement for 17L and 9L in the SN experiments, but it showed a large improvement for the 3L experiment.

-If we assume that the 500 height RMS of about 15 m (the value obtained in the CTL experiment with the LBN) is an acceptable level of error, then without the incremental interpolation 17 pressure levels are required to match this level of error for the simple vertical interpolation, while 9 levels would be sufficient when spectral nudging is applied.
-When incremental interpolation is used, 9 levels are needed for the simple lateral boundary nesting method (saving nearly 50% in external forcing storage), but 3 levels are sufficient for the spectral nudging method (a savings of 85%).
+If we assume that the 500-hPa-height RMS of about 15 m (the value obtained in the CTL experiment with the LBN) is an acceptable level of error, then without the incremental interpolation 17 pressure levels are required to match this level of error for the simple vertical interpolation, whereas nine levels would be sufficient when spectral nudging is applied.
+When incremental interpolation is used, nine levels are needed for the simple lateral boundary nesting method (saving nearly 50% in external forcing storage), but three levels are sufficient for the spectral nudging method (a savings of 85%).